phys2331/idyll-material/maple-syrup/README.md

 ## Deploying

-Make sure your post has been built, then deploy the docs folder via any static hosting service.
+Make sure your post has been built, then deploy the build folder via any static hosting service.
+Note that if "build" is in the .gitignore you may want to remove it.

+This page will be available at https://phys2331.github.io/idyll-material/maple-syrup/build/index.html.

 ## Dependencies